gumpshroom/hccs-svn/README.md

 Read www.reddit.com/r/kol/wiki/guides/iloath_hccs2 if you dont

-You need more perms, some item%, as well as oven(cheap), Peppermint Rhino(cheap) and Salsa de las Epocas recipe(you get it eventually with VIP)
+You need more perms, some item%, as well as oven(cheap), Peppermint Rhino(technically optional, but cheap and reduce fail chance) and Salsa de las Epocas recipe(you get it eventually with VIP)

 (Partially) Supported IOTM: